Volunteers Make a Difference!

 If you want to be part of a dedicated team helping homeless dogs and cats in our community, meet people who hold similar interests, share special skills/talents or learn new ones, help children develop a sense of community and responsibility, or just have fun loving animals, become a Central Texas SPCA volunteer!

 Volunteers are a vital part of the CTSPCA.
-As a nonprofit organization, we rely on volunteers to help care for the animals, plan or participate at special events, work on special projects and/or advocate our mission.
+As a nonprofit organization, we rely on volunteers to help plan or participate at special events, work on special projects and/or advocate our mission.
+The small paid staff we have is primarily responsible for taking care of our animals although, occasionally, they may ask a volunteer for assistance with the animals.
+There are so many things we need help with on a daily basis ie; cleaning kennels, dishes, cleaning, organizing, yard work, running errands and so much more.
 We are a community that makes a positive difference in the lives of the dogs and cats in our care.

 Youth Volunteers between the ages of 10-15 years old.
-Allowed to help with both cats and dogs but must be supervised by a parent at all times (1:1 ratio).
+Allowed to visit with both cats and dogs but must be supervised by a parent at all times.

 Regular Volunteers over the age of 16.
-Help on both sides of the house.
 If between the ages of 16-17, no parent supervision is required, though a parent must sign a parental release at orientation.

 Lead Volunteers are highly experienced volunteers who are trained and knowledgeable on all aspects of the organization, available to answer questions, and provide direction or guidance as needed to new volunteers and/or visitors to the shelter.